-King’s screenplay (adapted from his own novel) is generally well structured despite its flaws, but the movie suffers mainly from a stiff dialogue and Lambert’s poor, amateurish direction, which has trouble even with the most basic things like the geography of the scenes.
+King’s screenplay (adapted from his own novel) is generally well structured despite its flaws, but the movie suffers mainly from stiff dialogue and Lambert’s poor, amateurish direction, which has trouble even with the most basic things, such as the geography of the scenes.

 Peter Pan (1953)

 Though it is supposed to be an adventurous story of youth and innocence, it is marred by the fact that Peter Pan and Tinker Bell come off as truly unlikable characters, and it must be a sign that it isn’t really working the way it should when you see yourself rooting for Captain Hook.